linuxkissing/Dita/README.md

 ### Acknowledgement

-The dataloader code of OXE is based on [OpenVLA](https://github.com/openvla/openvla), The dataloader code of CALVIN is based on [GR-MG](https://github.com/bytedance/GR-MG), The architecture is based on transformers.
+The dataloader code of OXE and part of the code of libero setup are based on [OpenVLA](https://github.com/openvla/openvla), The dataloader code of CALVIN is based on [GR-MG](https://github.com/bytedance/GR-MG), The architecture is based on transformers.
 If you have any questions, feel free to contact Zhi Hou (zhou9878 at uni dot sydney dot edu dot au) or Tianyi Zhang (tianyizhang0213 at zju dot edu dot cn)